Economics, B.S.

 St. Louis’ metropolitan location provides many economics internship opportunities that allow students to gain career-related work experience while applying classroom learning to practice.
 Most internships are paid, and students may opt to complete one for academic credit.
 In recent years, economics students have interned with entities such as consulting firms, financial institutions, Fortune 500 companies and governmental agencies.

-The department sponsors an Economics Club for students interested in economics.
+The department sponsors the Economics Club for students interested in economics.
 This club provides a link between students and a career in economics, offering students opportunities to establish networking relationships with potential employers.

 Careers

 The department has an excellent record of placing graduates in graduate and professional programs, leading to high-profile jobs.
 In a survey of the Class of 2022's economics graduates, 100% reported they were either employed or attending graduate school within six months of their graduation.
 These graduates join a global network of nearly 20,000 alumni from the Richard A. Chaifetz School of Business.
-In recent years, SLU Economics students have earned internships and employment at prestigious organizations such as Boeing, Centene Corporation, Goldman Sachs, the St. Louis Federal Reserve Bank and Wells Fargo.
+In recent years, SLU economics students have earned internships and employment at prestigious organizations such as Boeing, Centene Corporation, Goldman Sachs, the Federal Reserve Bank of St. Louis and Wells Fargo.

 Possible career paths for graduates with an undergraduate degree in economics from SLU include: